rs-lsl/Wfn-lsip/README.md

-# Kvp-lsi
+# Wfm-lsip
-The code of paper ‘Efficiently improving key weather variables forecasting by performing the guided iterative prediction in latent space’.
+The code of paper ‘Accurate global weather forecasting with a low computational cost model’.